cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

     * compactable size
     * compression ratio
     * utilisation ratio
+    * start time of latest chunk
+    * end time of latest chunk

     The compactable size is an approximation of how much uncompressed data would remain after **compact** is performed.
 The utilisation ratio is this figure